Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

   Bioconductor package destiny.

 - `matplotlib` and `phate` are needed by CRAN package phateR which is itself used by Bioconductor package phemd.
+UPDATE (2020/11/06): It looks like recent versions of phateR no longer need this.

 ### 1.6 Create personal administrator accounts